sbtourist/clamq/README.md

-# Clamq - Version 0.2 - Work In Progress
+# Clamq - Version 0.2

 Clamq is a Clojure adapter for interacting with message queues, providing simple APIs to connect to brokers and sending/consuming messages to/from message queues and topics.